 - Citric acid for gentle chemical peel action

 - Pump bottles don’t travel well

 - Thinner than others

-6. Crabtree & Evelyn Body Cream in Evelyn Rose
+6. Crabtree & Evelyn Body Creme in Evelyn Rose

 This makes for a silky cream that spreads easily and leaves your skin touchabley soft.
 A little goes a long way with this cream so you know your jar will last you a while.
 The scent is light and airy and won’t interfere with your personal fragrance if you wear one.
 The one thing that I’m not into is that it does contain PEG’s.